Active Transportation Advisory Group

 Stephanie Siemens (Resident representative)

-My name is Stephanie Siemens.
-I was raised in Warman, Saskatchewan, and have lived in Saskatoon off and on for the last 10 years.
-Through travelling and living abroad I've experienced the benefits of functional public transit and active transport.
-I'm excited to be part of the ATAG because I see the potential for Saskatoon to be a great city for all modes of transportation, and I want to be a part of building that.
+Stephanie Siemens (she/her) was raised in Warman, Saskatchewan, and has lived in Saskatoon off and on for the last 12 years.
+Through travelling and living abroad, she's experienced the benefits of functional public transit and active transport.
+By participating in the ATAG, she hopes to advocate for changes that will make Saskatoon a more active-transport friendly city.

 Curtis Standing (Indigenous community)